mCRL2org/mCRL2/doc/sphinx/source/user_manual/build_instructions/index.rst

 .. include:: downloads.inc

 The mCRL2 source code can be obtained in two ways.
-The source code of the latest release version of the toolset is available as a |src_tgz|_.
-The development version can be checked out from our `Subversion <http://subversion.tigris.org>`_ repository::
+The source code of the latest release version of the toolset is available as a source tarball, see :ref:`download`.
+The development
+version can be checked out from our `Subversion <http://subversion.tigris.org>`_ repository::